juliuspr/on-hornplaying/content/conceptual/mental-models/introduction.md

 ---
-title: What is a Mental Model?
+title: "Introduction: What is a Mental Model?"
 draft: true
 weight: 1
 ---